tchen00/PvZ/README.md

 ### DAY 8: May 23 2019
 - **Tammy**
+    After Peihua successfully moved plant, I edited the display method for each one of the plants (sunflower, peashooter, wallnut, squash, cherry bomb, snow pea) so that it fits accordingly with the size of the lawn.
+I also added in wallnut and cherry bomb png files.
 - **Peihua**
     Successfully moved Plant(!!!!) and have it snap to grid.
 Fixed issue with mousePressed code not registering at times (turns out the coordinates were wrong, oops).